GreG28/znieh-vagrant/README.md

 $ vagrant up
 ```

-While waiting for Vagrant to start up, you should add an entry into hosts file on the host machine.
+While waiting for Vagrant to start up, you should add entries into hosts file on the host machine.

 ```
 10.0.0.100      znieh.dev
+10.0.0.100      api.znieh.dev
 ```

 Windows users could look here: